Alcohol during pregnancy and breastfeeding

 - affect the fertility of both men and women.
 To improve your chances of becoming pregnant, avoid drinking alcohol.

-- harm an unborn baby.
-Avoid alcohol if you’re planning to become pregnant because you won’t know exactly when it will happen.
+- permanently harm an unborn baby.
+You should not drink alcohol if you’re planning to become pregnant because no safe level of alcohol has been identified.

 - lower birth weights